itk-dev-rpa/Robot-Framework/README.md

 This framework contains two different flows: A linear and a queue based.
 You should only ever use one at a time.
-You choose which one by going into `robot_framework/__main__.py` and uncomment the framework you want.
+You choose which one by going into `robot_framework/__main__.py` and uncommenting the framework you want.
 They are both disabled by default and an error will be raised to remind you if you don't choose.

 ### Linear Flow